aws-quickstart/cdk-eks-blueprints/docs/resource-providers/hosted-zone-providers.md

 ```

 ### DelegatingHostedZoneProvider
-Convenience approach to create a global hosted zone record in a centralized account and subdomain records in workload accounts and provide it to the stack.
+Convenient approach to create a global hosted zone record in a centralized account and subdomain records in workload accounts and provide it to the stack.

 Example Implementation:
 ```typescript